DennisGuo/iconfinder-crx/README.md

-# iconfinder-crx
+# IconFinderGrabber

-The chrome crx extention for iconfinder.com , to print all the icon links from icon set in the chrome debug console.
+This is a chrome extention for user to grab icon links from iconfinder.com and provide batch download.

+## key words

+- grab icon link from iconfinder.com
+- multi / batch icon download